Skip to content

 A business text messaging service offers a vastly better customer experience than just having a separate phone number you use for work.
 Here’s how:

-• Ability to share your number: Business text messaging services allow you to share your number with your team, which means more people are monitoring incoming messages and responding to them.
-If your team can’t access your number, your customers will be waiting for responses instead of instantly getting answers from you.
+• Ability to share your number: Business text messaging services allow you to share your number with your team, meaning more people are monitoring and responding to incoming messages.
+If your team can’t access your number, your customers will be waiting for responses instead of instantly getting answers.

 • Work-life balance: A regular cell number is accessible to your customers 24/7.
 With business text services, you can set business hours that give you the ability to set boundaries when you’re out of the office.
 You can set up auto-replies that let your customers know when they can expect a response from you or your team.